 Underage Drinking Not A Minor Problem Campaign

-Funded by the Office of Juvenile Justice and Delinquency Prevention (OJJDP) and NYS OASAS, this campaign is a collaboration of the PRIDE Project Coalition and the Glen Cove Police Department to spread awareness about the dangers of underage drinking.
+Funded by the Office of Juvenile Justice and Delinquency Prevention (OJJDP) and NYS OASAS, this campaign is a collaboration of the SAFE Glen Cove Coalition and the Glen Cove Police Department to spread awareness about the dangers of underage drinking.

 Underage drinking is a problem that touches the lives of many people.
 Parents, educators, law enforcement, members of the community and youth are all affected by underage drinking.